zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Minimum velocity required to activate the ram's damage
 - Default Value: 1

-### RamMaxVelocityMultiplier
+### MaxVelocityMultiplier
 - Description: Damage of the ram is increased by an additional % based on the additional weight of the ship.
 1500 mass at 1% would be 5 extra damage.
 IE 1500-1000 = 500 * 0.01 = 5.
 - Default Value: 1

+## Ram: Vehicles

+### VehicleMinimumVelocityToTriggerHit
+- Description: Minimum velocity required to activate the vehicle hull's damage
+- Default Value: 1

+### MaxVelocityMultiplier
+- Description: Damage of the vehicle hull is increased by an additional % based on the additional weight of the ship.
+1500 mass at 1% would be 5 extra damage.
+IE 1500-1000 = 500 * 0.01 = 5.
+- Default Value: 1

 ### VehicleHullMassMultiplierDamage
-- Description: Multiplier per each single point of mass the vehicle has how much additional damage is done, multiplied by the velocity.
+- Description: Multiplier per each single point of mass the vehicle which adds additional damage.
+This value is multiplied by the velocity.
 - Default Value: 0.1

-### VehicleHullTier
+### WaterVehicleRamToolTier
-- Description: The tier damage a vehicle can do to a rock or other object it hits.
+- Description: The tier damage a water vehicle can do to a rock or other object it hits.
 To be balanced this should be a lower value IE (1) bronze.
 But ashlands will require a higher tier to smash spires FYI.
 - Default Value: 100

+### LandVehicleRamToolTier
+- Description: The tier damage a Land vehicle can do to a rock or other object it hits.
+This should be set to maximum as land vehicles are black metal tier.
+- Default Value: 100

-### VehicleHullsAreRams
+### WaterVehiclesAreRams
-- Description: Each vehicle has a Ram added it's mesh.
-Vehicle hull ram damage is calculated with different values.
+- Description: Adds ram damage to a water vehicle's combined hull mesh.
+This affects all water vehicles vehicles.
+This will turn off all rams for water vehicles if set to false.
 - Default Value: True

+### LandVehiclesAreRams
+- Description: Adds ram damage to a land vehicle's combined hull mesh.
+This affects all land vehicles vehicles.
+This will turn off all rams for land vehicles if set to false.
+- Default Value: True

+## Ram: Prefabs

 ### DamageIncreasePercentagePerTier
 - Description: Damage Multiplier per tier.
 So far only HardWood (Tier1) Iron (Tier3) available.
 With base value 1 a Tier 3 mult at 25% additive additional damage would be 1.5.
 IE (1 * 0.25 * 2 + 1) = 1.5